sentriz/bandcamp_downloader/README.md

 ![!](.logo.png)

 bandcamp_dlr is a python **3+** script for downloading, renaming, and tagging albums from [Bandcamp](http://bandcamp.com/).
-You must supply the script and artist, and an album name.
+You must supply the script an artist and an album name.
 These must be exactly how you see them in the album url.
 http://**artist**.bandcamp.com/album/**album-name**/

 Installation